keffendi/cybersecurity-portfolio/log-analysis-with-siem/README.md

 From which IP address did the user from the previous question successfully log in to the system?

 **Investigation approach:**
-I filtered 'jack-brown' 'ssh' to find the source IP address of the successful login.
+I filtered for 'jack-brown' 'ssh' to find the source IP address of the successful login.

 ![jackipaddress](jackipaddress.png)